Qilakitsoq

-Qilakitsoq is located in West Greenland near the city of Uummannaq on the northern coast of the Nuussuaq peninsula (Greenlandic: Big Cape) in a sheltered cover of the Karrat Fjord.
-The Greenlandic name means "that which has very little sky," which probably refers to the steep cliffs which surround the area as well as its frequently occurring fog.
+Qilakitsoq is located in Kitaa near the city of Uummannaq on the northern coast of the Nuussuaq peninsula (Greenlandic "Big Cape") in a sheltered cove of the Karrat Fjord.
+The Greenlandic name means "that which has very little sky", which probably refers to the steep cliffs that surround the area as well as its frequently-occurring fog.

 History

-This area was first settled by people of the Saqqaq culture about 4300 years ago, who presumably traveled via Ellesmere Island.
-A later wave of migration from Alaska via Canada ended in Greenland around 1000 BC and resulted in a more modern settlement of the region surrounding Qilakitsoq.
-In the time of the Thule culture, which lasted until about AD 1800, a settlement of about 30 residents was located here.
-They lived as hunters and gatherers; in the winter, they resided primarily in sod houses, while they spent summers living in tents on extended hunting trips in the surrounding fjords.
-The region was rich in game; in addition to seals and whales, polar bears, reindeer, and rock ptarmigans were probably also hunted.
+This area was first settled by Paleo-Eskimos of the Saqqaq culture about 4300 years Before Present, who presumably traveled via Ellesmere Island.
+A later wave of migration from Alaska via Canada ended in Greenland around 1000 BC and resulted in the settlement of the region surrounding Qilakitsoq.
+In the time of the Thule culture, which lasted until about 1800, a settlement of about thirty hunter-gatherers was located here.
+In the winter, they resided primarily in sod houses, while they spent the summers living in tents on extended hunting trips in the surrounding fjords.
+The region was rich in game; in addition to pinnipeds and whales, polar bears, reindeer, and rock ptarmigans were probably also hunted.
 People fished as well.

-The first description of Qilakitsoq, which was named "Killekitok" by Europeans at the time, is from 1789, shortly after the founding of the Uummannaq colony (1761).
-At this time, Qilakitsoq was, much like other similar settlements, only occasionally populated in the winter; this lifestyle is ascribed to the Thule culture of the time and was comparable to the lifestyles of mummies found from around the year 1500.
+The first description of Qilakitsoq, which was named "Killekitok" by Danish colonists at the time, is from 1789, shortly after the founding of Omenak colony (Uummannaq) in 1763.
+At this time, Qilakitsoq was, much like other similar settlements, only occasionally populated in the winter; this lifestyle is ascribed to the Thule culture of the time and was comparable to the lifestyles of mummies found from around 1500.
 The last description of a permanent settlement in Qilakitsoq was written in 1811.
-Shortly thereafter, the settlement was apparently abandoned by its native population.
-A reason for this migration could be competition for food from the newly arriving Europeans, who used nets to hunt seals in large numbers.
+Shortly thereafter, the settlement was abandoned.
+One reason for this could have been competition for food from the newly-arrived Europeans, who used nets to hunt seals in large numbers.